 Besides its popularity with retail investors, Bitcoin is widely accepted by financial institutions and tech companies.
 As a result, some large tech companies hold Bitcoin on their balance sheet.
 For instance, Tesla (TSLA) owns 43,000 Bitcoins worth about $2 billion.
 Other companies owning Bitcoin include Square (SQ), Mercade Libra (MELI), Coinbase (COIN), and Microstrategy (MSTR).

-The value of Bitcoin is perceived like gold.
+The value of Bitcoin is perceived as gold.
 It is viewed as a store of value because investors think it has value, much like a fiat currency.
 The reasons are that Bitcoin is limited in number, cannot be copied, can be traded, and can be stored and moved in a digital wallet.
 Furthermore, retail transactions do not occur in Bitcoin, much like gold.

 In addition, Bitcoin is seemingly uncorrelated to cash and bonds and is viewed as a hedge for inflation.
 However, it is correlated to growth stocks.
 Bitcoin does not have an underlying asset backing it and does not pay dividends or interest, so it has no inherent value.
 This fact causes higher volatility.

-The second crypto on this list is Ethereum, not really a cryptocurrency.
+The second crypto on this list is Ethereum, which is not really a cryptocurrency.
 Ether (ETH) is the actual cryptocurrency underlying Ethereum.
 The blockchain technology platform that drives ether is Ethereum.
 In any case, Ethereum is now often referred to as a cryptocurrency, but there is a distinction between it and ether.
 Vitalik Buterin invented the concept of Ethereum in 2013, and the platform was launched in 2015.

 Ethereum is the second most common cryptocurrency to invest in, with about 19.5% market share.
 Although Ethereum is a cryptocurrency, it is not the same as Bitcoin and targets a different market niche.
 The Ethereum platform works by decentralized apps called dApps.
-Developers make apps for buying, selling and using ether or other cryptocurrencies easier.
+Developers make apps for buying, selling, and using ether or other cryptocurrencies easier.
 The apps are powered by Smart Contracts, which are programs.
-Apps can send money, loan money, conduct peer-to-peer lending, etc.
+Apps can send money, loan money, conduct peer to peer lending, etc.

 An important distinction between Bitcoin and Ethereum is the latter allows entirely new cryptocurrencies to be created within the platform, known as tokens.
 Examples include Chainlink and XRP.
 Additionally, Ethereum allows digital art sales using non-fungible tokens (NFTs).